Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/05-network-lz.md

 cd ../05-Network-LZ
 ```

-In the "provider.tf" file update the backend settings to reflect the storage account created for Terraform state management.
-Do not change the "key" name, as it's referenced later in the deployment files.

 In the "variables.tf" file, update the defaults to reflect the tags and prefix you'd like to use.
 This deployment will need to reference data objects from the Hub deployment and will need access to the pre-existing state file, update the variables as needed.